cornerstone-consulting/INFIODocs/infio-docs.md

   - Optional if your INFIO EC2 is in a public subnet or has a NAT Gateway.
   - Required if your INFIO EC2 is in a private subnet (no internet access) and needs AWS service access.
 Without a VPC Endpoint, a private INFIO EC2 instance must use a NAT Gateway (extra cost) or be moved to a public subnet.
-- **DMS**: DMS is generating assessment report that it generates to help you convert your schema.
+- **Data migration service (DMS)**: DMS is generating assessment report that it generates to help you convert your schema.
 This database migration assessment report summarizes all of the schema conversion tasks.
 It also details the action items for schema that can't be converted to the DB engine of your target DB instance of Aurora postgreSQL.
+In addition to assessment, DMS is also responsible for the actual data migration from SQL Server to Babelfish for Aurora PostgreSQL.
+Within INFIO, DMS is used to create the replication instance, endpoints, and migration tasks that execute the data movement.

 ---